www.NetZeroEnergy.org

 • The system must not be used for a pool or hot tub

 • It may be possible to extend the system in a later tax year and claim a credit subject to a fresh $2000 cap.
-Read the statute (I have seen different interpretations).
+Read the statute (we have seen different interpretations).

 • The system must be rated by Solar Rating Certification Corporation or a comparable entity endorsed by the government of the State in which such property is installed.
 It is unclear whether all components in a system must be rated or just the major components (panels).